 ARM has released DS-5 version 5.19 including the Ultimate Edition for ARMv8 to compile and debug 64-bit software.
-The Carbon Performance Analysis Kits (CPAKs) for the ARM Cortex-A57 and Cortex-A53 demonstrate 64-bit bare metal software examples which can be modified and compiled with DS-5.
+The The specified item was not found.
+Performance Analysis Kits (CPAKs) for the ARM Cortex-A57 and Cortex-A53 demonstrate 64-bit bare metal software examples which can be modified and compiled with DS-5.
 The software in the currently available CPAKs is compiled with ARM Compiler 5, better known as armcc, and not yet configured for ARM Compiler 6, also known as armclang.
 Fortunately, only a few changes are needed to move from armcc to armclang.

 Today, I will provide some tips for using ARM Compiler 6 for those who would like to use the latest compiler from ARM with CPAK example software.
 In the future, all CPAKs will be updated for ARM Compiler 6, but now is a good time to give it a try and learn about the compiler.